 Cleansy looks me up and down and says, “Don’t tell me there isn’t room in your life for improvement?”

 Allison, while chewing her cake and with orange icing on her nose lies and goes, “No, she has the perfect life.
 In fact, having her life was my number 1 New Year’s resolution – 3 years in row now.
-Number 2, in case anyone cares, was having more sex.”
+Number 2, in case anyone cares, was having more sex.
+Well, really any sex.”